maximandreich/automatedtestingbsu/lab4.md

 ##
 ## 3. Changing the icon when choosing a color of laptop
 **Test steps:**
-1. Click "Ноутбуки" in navigation panel
+1. Click "Laptops" in navigation panel
 2. Choose the model with different colors (will appear on hover)
 3. Click different color